gggliuye/VIO/docs/deepblue/LM.rst

     \end{bmatrix}
     \begin{bmatrix} v_{b_{k}}^{b_{k}} \\ v_{b_{k+1}}^{b_{k+1}} \\  w_{b} \\ w_{c} \\ s  \end{bmatrix}

+Use the IDLT as the same before to solve it.
+Then update the new gravity re-parameterizition.

-The gravity refinement will be done four iterations (not as the article said : until gravity converges).
+This process will be done four iterations (not as the article said : until gravity converges).

 Reference
 ---------------------